2018 Islington London Borough Council election

-The 2018 Islington London Borough Council election took place on 3 May 2018 to elect members of Islington London Borough Council in England.
+The 2018 Islington Borough Council election took place on 3 May 2018 to elect members of Islington London Borough Council in England.
 This was on the same day as other local elections.
 The council had previously had elections in 2014.
 The Labour Party retained control of the council, winning 47 of the 48 seats.
 The sole non-Labour councillor elected was Caroline Russell of the Green Party.